-Bar Association 2012-2013 Officer Profiles
+Bar Association 2013-2014 Officer Profiles

-J. Robert Weisberger, Jr., Esq., President-Elect
+J. Robert Weisberger, Jr., Esq., President

-Bruce W. McIntyre, Esq., Treasurer
+Bruce W. McIntyre, Esq., President-Elect

-Melissa E. Darigan, Esq., Secretary
+Melissa E. Darigan, Esq., Treasurer

-Melissa E. Darigan, Esq. is Secretary of the Rhode Island Bar Association.
+Melissa E. Darigan, Esq. is Treasurer of the Rhode Island Bar Association.
 She is a partner in the Providence law firm of Partridge Snow & Hahn LLP and chair of the firm’s Litigation Practice Group, specializing in complex commercial, business and regulatory litigation.
 She is a mentor in the firm’s mentoring program and co-founded and assists the administration of the firm’s Women AdVocates for Enterprise (WAVE) initiative helping women in business advance professionally.
 She is a graduate of George Washington University, and she earned her law degree from Catholic University of America.
-She is co-chair of the Bar’s Superior Court Bench/Bar Committee, a member of the House of Delegates, served as Chair of the 2012 Annual Meeting Committee, and, since 2007, has served as a member of the Executive Committee.
+She is chair of the Bar’s Superior Court Bench/Bar Committee, a member of the House of Delegates, chaired the 2012 Annual Meeting Committee, and, since 2007, has served as a member of the Executive Committee.
 She was also a member of the Bar’s Strategic Planning Committee which developed a five-year plan to guide the Association.
 She is a Rhode Island Bar Foundation Fellow and a New England Bar Association Board member.
 She is admitted to practice in the: U.S. District Courts of Rhode Island and Massachusetts; the U.S. District Court of Appeals, 1st Circuit; and the U.S. Supreme Court.